Relief from the heat on the way for Memorial Day weekend! - News Break

 Relief from the heat on the way for Memorial Day weekend!

 CHARLESTON, S.C.
 (WCSC) - Four more days of highs in the 90s before some relief from the heat for Memorial Day weekend!
 High pressure continues to keep our weather sunny, hot and dry.
-After reaching the 90s inland and 80s along the beaches this afternoon, temperatures will fall into the 80s this evening.
-Eventually we fall close to 70 degrees overnight.
+Highs will reach the low to mid 90s inland this afternoon with highs in the 80s along the beaches.
 Highs will remain in the 90s through Saturday before a cold front heads our way.
 A few showers and storms look to make their way into the forecast Saturday and Sunday as highs drop form the low to mid 90s to the mid 80s.
-We expect a sunny and warm Memorial Day with highs in the low to mid 80s.
-With the disturbance close to the area on Memorial Day, we are not going to rule out an isolated shower but most areas will stay dry.www.live5news.com
+We expect a sunny and warm Memorial Day with highs in the low to mid 80s.www.live5news.com